AntuVenciu/Meg2Mille/README.md

    In that case, just request in the "millepede_def.py" script that the hits on track are built for every wire, not requiring them to be in the good wires' list.
    In the first iteration (iter 0), wires 500, 1000, 1600 have been removed.
+5. *If you are running out of MEG II cluster* Copy from your cluster repo the outTrack* files on your machine (recommended because you may have faster machines then the ones on cluster)
-5. The script returns a binary file in Mille Style with name "mp2meg2_{ITERATION}.bin" that can be run using the Pede executable of [MillePedeII software](https://gitlab.desy.de/claus.kleinwort/millepede-ii/-/tree/main)
+6. The script returns a binary file in Mille Style with name "mp2meg2_{ITERATION}.bin" that can be run using the Pede executable of [MillePedeII software](https://gitlab.desy.de/claus.kleinwort/millepede-ii/-/tree/main)
    $ ./pede steer.txt